 State laws say that people over the age of 21 can legally operate a vehicle as long as they do not have a blood/alcohol content of .08 percent or more.
 However, the permissible amount of alcohol in an operator’s system is much lower for those under 21.

 According to New York Vehicle and Traffic Code §1192-a, the maximum permissible blood/alcohol content for people under 21 is .02 percent.
 A conviction under this statute is a misdemeanor, but can result in jail time, the payment of fines, and a license suspension.
-A Westchester County underage DWI lawyer could help fight back against these allegations.
+A Westchester County lawyer could help someone who is underage fight back against any DWI allegations.

 Administrative Court Sessions for Underage DWI Defendants